All Episodes

 Katie's next question, Senator Obama says, while the increased number of U.S. troops contributed to increased security, he also credits the Sunni awakening.

-By the way, this Sunni awakening, again, we can find this in the Washington Post today.
+By the way, this Sunni awakening, again, what we can find is in the Washington Post today.

 I have it right here.